covcom/388COM/Week_1_Android_Studio/Week1AndroidStudio.md

  ![hello_android](.md_images/hello_android.png)

-6. If you are lucky to have an Android device attached to the computer you can use it for testing.
+6. If you are lucky of having an Android device attached to the computer you can use it for testing.
 But first of all you'll need to make your device debuggable.
-To use your device with Macs in ECM15, this is a two-step process:
+Use your device with Macs is a two-step process:

  * You need to enable Developer options.
 On Android 4.2 and higher, the Developer options screen is hidden by default.
 To make it visible, go to Settings ==> About phone and tap Build number seven times.
  * Enable USB debugging on your device.
 On most devices running Android 3.2 or older, you can find the option under Settings ==> Applications ==> Development.
 On Android 4.0 and newer, it's in Settings ==> Developer options.